 As a stronger 5-alpha reductase enzyme inhibitor than Finasteride, Dutasteride ultimately works by preventing the conversion of testosterone into DHT, which is the key hormone that drives hair loss in androgenic alopecia.
 It is currently not licensed for use by the FDA or MHRA.
 But in other countries like Japan and South Korea, Dutasteride has been approved for the treatment of male androgenetic alopecia.

-When Dutasteride blocks type 1 and 2 5-alpha reductase enzymes, it prevents the formation of DHT.
+When Dutasteride blocks type 1 and 2 5-alpha reductase enzymes, it prevents the formation of DHT1.
 DHT affects the hair growth cycle, miniaturising the hair, causing it to shorten and shrink, and eventually fall out.
 By preventing this process, Dutasteride can effectively prevent further hair loss.
 This process is summarised in the diagram below.

 Dutasteride and Hair Loss Research